The previous problem with users signing up to Your Online Account not getting validation emails has now been fixed.

 Please note, permission may be refused if you have rent arrears.

 We understand this may be a difficult time and we are here to help.
 To change the tenancy holder, please contact us as soon as you can.
 We’ll explain the options.
+We consider individual circumstances which will include the vulnerability of members of the household when making any decision.

 If you'd like to find out if your home qualifies for the right to acquire, or you'd like to know how it all works, please contact our sales team